microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 x:\DfciSetup\SetupDUT.cmd
 ```

-This will download and install Python 3.9.4, robotframework, robotremoteserver, and pypiwin32.
+This will download and install Python, robotframework, robotremoteserver, and pypiwin32.
 In addition, the SetupDUT command will update the firewall for the robot framework testing, and a make a couple of
 configuration changes to Windows for a better test experience.